General Education (Professional Education Undergraduate Majors)

 ENGL-115 Foundations for College Writing II 3 Credits

 Exposition and argument at the college level.
 The course emphasizes academic writing conventions through the writing process, mechanics, revising and editing, with a specific emphasis on critical thinking and logical argumentation.
 Course must be passed with a "C" or better to enroll in ENGL-220 (meets English Composition requirement).
-(School for Professional Studies Course).
+(Professional Education Course).

 ENGL-340 Children's Literature 3 Credits